Charlie Llewellyn: Returning to Test cricket and loss of form

 Llewellyn returned to South Africa in the winter of 1902, where he was selected in the South African team to play Australia on their maiden tour of South Africa, that followed their tour of England.
 In the drawn First Test at Johannesburg, he batted at batted at number three, scoring 90 runs, his highest Test score, in South Africa's first innings, whilst sharing in a partnership of 173 runs for the second wicket with Louis Tancred.
 Their partnership was a South African record for the second wicket against Australia, remaining so until it was broken by Hashim Amla and Graeme Smith in 2011.
-With the ball, he took 6 for 92 in Australia's first innings, with overall match figures of 9 for 216.
+He took 6 for 92 in Australia's first innings, with overall match figures of 9 for 216.
 In the Second Test, also played at Johannesburg, he played an important role with the ball, taking figures of 5 for 43 and 5 for 73 in the Australian's innings', though could not stop South Africa losing the match by 159 runs.
 In the Third Test, played at Cape Town, Llewellyn took figures of 6 for 97 in the Australian's first innings, but was unable to stop South Africa succumbing to defeat by ten wickets.
 He led the South African bowling with 25 wickets at an average of 17.92; the next highest South African wicket-taker was Jimmy Sinclair with nine.
 Llewellyn tried to resume his domestic career in South Africa with Transvaal, but his status as a professional was deemed unacceptable by some in South African cricket.
 Put to a vote by the SACBOC, his inclusion in the Transvaal side was voted down by the three Cape unions, and with the absentation of the Natal union, he was debarred from participating in domestic cricket by the SACBOC.